-A continuation of CHEM 111.
+CHEM 112 is a continuation of CHEM 111.
 This course with focus on understanding the world around us by applying the principles studied in CHEM 111.
-Topics include: interpartical forces, states of matter, solutions, chemical equilibrium, acids and bases, electrochemistry, coordination compounds, organic chemistry, polymers, biochemical molecules and nuclear chemistry.
+Topics include: interparticle forces, states of matter, solutions, chemical equilibrium, acids and bases, electrochemistry, thermodynamics, organic chemistry, and biochemical molecules.
 Course fee of \$25 is required.
-Prerequisite: CHEM 111; and co-requisite: CHEM 112X [Fall, Spring] Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]
+Prerequisite: completion of CHEM 111 with a grade of "C-" or higher; MATH 111 with a grade of "C-" or higher or placement of MATH 112 or higher; or permission of the instructor; and co-requisite CHEM 112Y and CHEM 112X [Fall, Spring] Liberal Arts/Sciences Elective [3 credits] [3 contact hour(s)]